fritzy/ape-ecs/docs/Component.md

 **Arguments:**
 * initialValues: `Object` values that were passed as the initial property values.
 Does not include the results of any `setters` or defaults.

+## preInit

+You can override the `preInit` method of your `Component`.
+It's ran before the `Component` has assigned the initial values.
+You must return an object of initial values to get assigned.

+**Arguments:**
+* initialValues: `Object` values that were passed as the initial property values.
+Does not include the results of any `setters` or defaults.

+**Returns** Initial values to assign.

+👆 This is a good place to set up any properties on the `_meta` object that you may need for your getters/setters.

 ## update

 Method to mark Component as updated, optionally update properties, optionally send [system.subscribe()](./System.md#subscribe) change event.